Yemen

 How has Yemen’s crisis affected children?

 The impact of the crisis on children has been devastating.
-9.8 million Yemeni children are in desperate need of humanitarian assistance, and almost half of the country’s children under 5 are suffering from stunting or chronic malnutrition.
-Millions of children have been displaced, injured and even killed in the conflict, and 39% of the school-age population is not in the educational system.
-A United Nations report in 2019 concluded: “Yemen now risks losing its youngest generation to a vicious cycle of violence, displacement, poverty and illiteracy.”
+Some 11 million Yemeni children are in desperate need of humanitarian assistance, and almost half of the children under 5 are suffering from serious malnutrition.
+Millions of children have been displaced, injured and even killed in the conflict, and 39% of children in the school-going age are not enrolled in schools.
+A 2019 United Nations report concluded: “Yemen now risks losing its youngest generation to a vicious cycle of violence, displacement, poverty and illiteracy.”

 -